history of 6989 'Wightwick Hall'(Revised 23rd July 2017) Jeff Jackson.

 Black.
 Having opened the drums they had to be used!
 We have a picture taken in September 1956 by Dick Blenkinsop at Leamington

-Spa, where he confirms she was in B.R. black.
+Spa, where he confirms 6989 was in B.R. black.
 (4) According to observations recorded at Swindon Shed in September 1955, class

 6959 engines were being turned out post overhaul in Brunswick green, whereas non modified halls were being painted black.

-Most of the pictures we have of her show her sporting a smoke box number and shed plate, but we have one taken at Birmingham
+Most of the pictures we have of the loco show it sporting a smoke box number and shed plate, but we have one taken at Birmingham

 Snow Hill without these and showing the number painted on the buffer beam in Great Western style.
-Our conclusion is that she
+Our conclusion is that 6989

 left Swindon Works in green, was repainted black at the heavy general overhaul in October 1950 and back to green at the intermediate

 repair in September 1956.
-We have a photograph of her on Swindon Shed in lined Brunswick Green that we believe was taken on
+We have a photograph of 6989 on Swindon Shed in lined Brunswick Green that we believe was taken

-in an area mainly bounded by Cardiff, Paignton, Banbury and London, working in the fast freight and express passenger role.
+operating in an area mainly bounded by Cardiff, Paignton, Banbury and London, working in the fast freight and express passenger

-We know that she did get as far afield as Crewe and Bournemouth.
-She spent ten years working out of Hereford (shed code 85C),
+role.
+We know that 6989 did get as far afield as Crewe and Bournemouth.
+The loco spent ten years working out of Hereford (shed

-four years out of Worcester (shed code 85A) and finally two out of Gloucester Horton Road (shed code 85B).
-We have sightings
+code 85C), four years out of Worcester (shed code 85A) and finally two out of Gloucester Horton Road (shed code 85B).
+We have

-of 6989 in all of these areas.
-Her career was not without drama.
-When based at Hereford she was working the 11:55 Hereford
+sightings of 6989 in all of these areas.
+6989's career was not without drama.
+When based at Hereford the loco was working

-to Paddington train on 4th June 1956 when the engineman passed over a 15mph speed restriction at 45mph with no apparent ill
+a 11:55 Hereford to Paddington train on 4th June 1956 when the engineman passed over a 15mph speed restriction at 45mph with

-Worcester shed, 6989 alternated with sister engine 6984 Owsden Hall on the Cambrian Coast Express between
+when allocated to Worcester shed, 6989 alternated with sister engine 6984 Owsden Hall on the Cambrian Coast Express

 on top runs for failed Castles on several occasions.
-(6) In May 1961, she did a very fast run from Oxford to Paddington of
+(6) In May 1961, 6989 did a very fast run from Oxford to Paddington of

 58 minutes, including a speed restriction running into Paddington.